elastic/integrations/packages/panw_metrics/docs/README.md

 ### interfaces

 The `interfaces` dataset collects detailed network interface statistics from Palo Alto Networks firewalls.
-It provides information about interface status, traffic throughput, packet counts, error rates, and configuration details for physical, logical, and high-availability (HA) interfaces.
+It provides information about interface status, traffic throughput, packet counts, error rates, and configuration details, including physical, logical, and high-availability (HA) interfaces.

 An example event for `interfaces` looks as following: